(1) Section Title: Show or hide the carousel section title from here.

 - On Hover: Check below to see how it display on the screen:

-(2.4) Overlay Background Color: Set a background color for overlay as you wish.
+(7) Overlay Background: Set a background color for the overlay.

 Border Styles are:

-(4) Inner Padding: Inner Padding is the space that’s inside the carousel item between the item and the border.
-The default value is 0.
+(9) Inner Padding: Inner Padding is the space that’s inside the carousel item between the item and the border.
+The default value is 0px.

 There will remain different cropping image sizes available in the option to choose, like below